tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 title: If you want my referral
 categories: quora referrals
 ---
 Thank you for finding this post.
-I will send them this post when someone reaches out to me with an intention of a getting a role at Quora.
+I will send out this post when someone reaches out to me with an intention of a getting a role at Quora.

 I do not think I would have received an interview opportunity with Quora based on my undergraduate resume alone.
 I happened to get lucky in a programming contest held by Quora.